YanjieZe/3D-Diffusion-Policy/README.md

 2. "image": Array of shape (T, H, W, 3)
 3. "depth": Array of shape (T, H, W)
 4. "agent_pos": Array of shape (T, Nd), Nd is the action dim of the robot agent, i.e. 22 for our dexhand tasks (6d position of end effector + 16d joint position)
-5. "action": Array of shape (T, Nd), delta action of the robot agent
+5. "action": Array of shape (T, Nd).
+We use *relative end-effector position control* for the robot arm and *relative joint-angle position control* for the dex hand.

 For training and evaluation, you should process the point clouds (cropping using a bounding box and FPS downsampling) as described in the paper.
 We also provide an example script ([here](https://github.com/YanjieZe/3D-Diffusion-Policy/tree/master/scripts/convert_real_robot_data.py)).